|

 How do I get a passport for my foal?

-Download and complete a Membership Form and the Passport Application Form; ensure that your vet takes a DNA sample (a few hairs from mane or tail put into a small plastic bag with the vet’s stamp or signature and showing the foal’s name) and that he/she completes the ID diagram on page 4 of the Registration Form.
-It is now also mandatory for all foals to be microchipped which should be done at the same veterinary visit and the information recorded on page 4.
+Download and complete a Membership Form and the Passport Application Form; ensure that your vet takes a DNA sample (a few hairs from mane or tail put into a small plastic bag with the vet’s address and signature and showing the mare/foal’s name) for both the foal and dam and that he/she completes the ID diagram on page 4 of the Registration Form.
+It is mandatory for all foals to be microchipped which should be done at the same veterinary visit and the information recorded on page 4.
 A checklist has been provided below to assist with your application.

 Items required for SPSS Passport Issue: